Bill Maher (rower)

 William Patrick Maher (born June 25, 1946) is an American rower who competed in the 1968 Summer Olympics, winning a bronze medal in the men's double sculls.
-In 1969, he rowed for the United States Army out of Vesper Boat Club.
+In 1969, he crewed for the United States Army out of Vesper Boat Club.

 He was born in Detroit, Michigan.

 He started rowing at the Detroit Boat Club at age 15 in 1961 under assistant coach John W. Hutton, Jr. The following year in 1962, he was promoted to the first DBC eight under head coach Kenneth L. Blue.
 That year he competed with the DBC eight that made it to the quarter finals in the Thames Challenge Cup at the Henley Royal Regatta in England.

-In 1963 he was a member of the fastest eight fielded from the Detroit Boat Club, with 1956 Olympic silver medalist John R. Welchli at bow, Dave Mix, Frank Housen, Roy Karabacz, John Simkus, Charles Kemp, Bill rowed at 7 seat, and Jim Bowen at stroke, and Derek Hughes as the coxswain.
-They won both the United States and Canadian championship eights, setting the record for the 1 mile and 5/16ths course in St. Catharines, Ontario at 5:55.4.
-He was also in the DBC Intermediate Eight that won the U.S. National title that year with Tom Vigliotti, Dan Kocis, Frank Housen, Dave Mix, Lu Curl, Jay Ambrosini, and Derek Hughes.
+In 1963 he was a member of the fastest eight fielded from the Detroit Boat Club, with 1956 Olympic silver medalist John R. Welchli at bow, Dave Mix, Frank Housen, Roy Karabacz, John Simkus, Charles Kemp, Bill crewed at 7 seat, and Jim Bowen at stroke, and Derek Hughes as the coxswain.
+They won both the United States and Canadian championship eights, setting the record for the 1 mile and 5/16ths course in St. Catherines, Ontario at 5:55.4.
+He was also in the DBC Intermediate Eight that won the U.S. National title that year with Tom Vigliotti, Dan Kocis, Frank Howson, Dave Mix, Lu Curl, Jay Ambrosini, Don Law, and Derek Hughes.

-In 1964 the crew made a bid for the Tokyo Olympics, however with a changed lineup the crew placed 5th in the trials.
+In 1964 the crew made a bid for the Tokyo Olympics, yet despite with a changed lineup they placed 5th in the trials.

 In 1965, he switched to sculling, winning both the Junior and Championship Singles at the Royal Canadian Henley Regatta.
 Several weeks later he won the Association Singles at the U.S. National Rowing Championships in New York, earning him a spot in the Championship event.
 There, he was down by two lengths at the 1,000 meter mark before he pressed on to a photo finish, beating Donald Spero, the best American single sculler, by a margin of inches.
 This earned him an entry at the European Rowing Championships in Duisburg, Germany where he placed 11th in the Men's Singles.